danesparza/MailChimp.NET/README.md

 ### Quick Start

-Add a reference to MailChimp.dll, or install the NuGet package (located here https://nuget.org/packages/MailChimp.NET/ )
+1. Add a reference to MailChimp.dll, or install the NuGet package (located here https://nuget.org/packages/MailChimp.NET/ )

-Next, you will need to provide MailChimp.NET with your API key.
+2. Next, you will need to provide MailChimp.NET with your API key in code.
 Need help finding your API key?
 Check here: http://kb.mailchimp.com/article/where-can-i-find-my-api-key

 In your application, call:

 	MailChimpManager mc = new MailChimpManager("YourApiKeyHere-us2");
 	ListResult lists = mc.GetLists();

 ### Examples